 Labour market needs and employment opportunities

 You are expected to demonstrate how your program will respond to labour needs, prepare graduates for employment, and/or further education.
 You will find useful resources below.
-The PDO also works closely with the office of Institutional Research and Planning to assist you with this important task.
+The PDQA also works closely with the office of Institutional Research and Planning to assist you with this important task.

 The BC government has put significant effort into providing data on industry sectors, occupational categories, and connecting jobs or career paths, and education.
 Visit the Labour Market Navigator section on the WorkBC website.